google/TensorNetwork/docs/tutorial.rst

 **Trace Edges**

 Trace edges connect a node to itself.
-To contract this type of edge, you take a trace of the matrix created by the two given axes.
+Contracting this type of edge means taking the trace of the matrix formed by the two associated axes.

 **Dangling Edge**